openaicellular/oaic/_sources/installation.rst.txt

 .. code-block:: bash

-   cd ../../../..
-   cd ric-plt-e2
+   cd ../../../../ric-plt-e2

 The code in this repo needs to be packaged as a docker container.
-We make use of the existing Dockerfile in RIC-E2-TERMINATION to do this.
+We make use of the existing Dockerfile in ``RIC-E2-TERMINATION`` to do this.
 Execute the following commands in the given order

 .. code-block:: bash